 - to organize meetings which purposes contradict norms of the constitution or endanger national security or public safety.

-- Non-compliance with the requirements for public assemblies shall entail arrest for up to 15 days or a fine in the amount of up to $1963;
+- non-compliance with the requirements for public assemblies shall entail arrest for up to 15 days or a fine in the amount of up to $1707;

-- in case of repeated violation, organizers who already have been held administratively liable shall face criminal liability in the form of a $7359 fine or imprisonment for a period of up to 3 years;
+- in case of repeated violation, organizers who already have been held administratively liable shall face criminal liability in the form of a $64-4 fine, or compulsory community service up to three hundred and sixty hours, or imprisonment for a period of up to 3 years;

-Penalty amount calculations are based on the federal minimum wage in Uzbekistan as of August 1, 2019 (223,000 soms).
+Penalty amount calculations are based on the base calculated value in Uzbekistan as of December 14, 2020 (223 000 soums).